MotasemAlfarra/federated-learning-with-pytorch/README.md

 This file contains the configuration of the training.
 The parameters are:

 - `NUM_CLIENTS`: Number of clients you want to distribute the dataset on.
 - `MODEL`: The architecture to be used.
-Currently we only have resnet18.
+In our experiments, we only used resnet18.
 - `DATASET`: Dataset to train on.
-Choose either cifar10 or mnist.
+In our experiments, we only used cifar10 and mnist.
 - `TOTALEPOCHS`: Total number of training epochs.
 - `LOCALEPOCHS`: Number of local epochs performed per communication round.
 For local training, please set `LOCALEPOCHS=TOTALEPOCHS`
 - `AUG_METHOD`: Augmentation method to be used during training and certification.